wonkodv/reqtrace/README.md

 *   Start with a letter (valid identifier in programming languages)
 *   At least 3 letters

-The Regular Expression which is used by the build in Formats is therefore:
+The Recommended Format is therefor anything which matches the following regular
+expression:

     [A-Za-z][a-zA-Z0-9_]+[a-zA-Z0-9]